bitboxer/bitboxer.de/_posts/2016-01-10-32c3-retrospective.md

 copyright: "[CC-BY 2.0 Der Robert](https://www.flickr.com/photos/der_robert/16112469081)"
 ---
-It is now a tradition for me to spent the last days of the year with fellow nerds on the chaos computer congress in Hamburg.
+It is now a tradition for me to spent the last days of the year with fellow nerds on the chaos communication congress in Hamburg.
 And as [last year](/2015/01/04/31-31c3-retrospective/) I spent lots of time in the [RubyTown](https://events.ccc.de/congress/2015/wiki/Assembly:Rubytown) assembly and wandering around talking to people.